 Mrs. Scarbrough has a passion for helping children, young adults and families.
-She joined Towson University over 10 years ago, first as a technology trainer and then as a learning specialist.
-Mrs. Scarbrough received her BA in Chemistry from the University of San Diego, followed by her MS in Chemistry from Carnegie Mellon University.
-Most recently she completed her MEd in Early Childhood at Towson University.
+She joined Towson University over 15 years ago, first as a technology trainer and then as a learning specialist.
+Mrs. Scarbrough received her B.A. in chemistry from the University of San Diego, followed by her M.S. in chemistry from Carnegie Mellon University.
+Most recently she completed her M.Ed. in early childhood education at Towson University.
 In her free time her greatest joy is spending time with family.
 She also enjoys solving puzzles, playing games and working for College for Kids.

-Mr. Mullen has been at Towson for over 30 years in a number of administrative positions.
-He earned his BA at Duquesne University in History and Political Science.
-His graduate work was done at the University of Pittsburgh in Political Science, specializing in Russian and East European Studies.
-Mr. Mullen teaches for the Political Science department each fall & spring, loves to travel, watch soccer and roots for his home town team — the Steelers.
-Frank has 2 grown boys but lives with his “baby” – a Chocolate Lab named Chaco.
+Mr. Mullen has been at Towson University for over 30 years in a number of administrative positions.
+He earned his B.A. at Duquesne University in history and political science.
+His graduate work was done at the University of Pittsburgh in Political Science, specializing in Russian and Eastern European studies.
+Mr. Mullen teaches for the political science department each fall and spring, loves to travel, watch soccer and roots for his home town team — the Steelers.
+Frank has two grown boys but lives with his “baby,” a chocolate lab named Chaco.

 Ms. Angela Simms enjoys the vivacious college atmosphere of students seeking a valuable goal.
-Born and raised in Baltimore, she had her footsteps geared toward Towson University.
-She attended TU as a student, worked on campus as a student assistant, earned a BA degree in Mass Communications, and devotes her career in higher education as a full-time staff member.
+Born and raised in Baltimore, her path turned toward Towson University.
+She attended TU as a student, worked on campus as a student assistant, earned a B.A. degree in mass communications and devotes her career in higher education as a full-time staff member.
 In addition to her enjoyment of working with college students for over 21 years, Ms. Simms cherishes church fellowship, giving to the needy and missionaries, traveling, interior decorating and delicious meals with friends and family.

-Jeremy is a recent graduate of Towson University majoring in Actuarial Science with a minor in Business Administration.
-He has been working with the AAC as a math tutor since the fall of 2008, reaching certification Level 2 through the AAC’s certified training program, and is looking forward to applying his experience in his administrative role.
+Jeremy is a graduate of Towson University with a B.S. in Mathematics majoring in Actuarial Science with a minor in Business Administration.
+He graduated from the joint program at University of Baltimore and Towson University with his MBA.
+He enjoyed working with the AAC as a math tutor from the fall of 2008 to the summer of 2011, reaching certification Level 2 through the AAC’s certified training program.
+He is looking forward to applying his experience in his administrative role.
 He has a passion for helping others and loves using his math skills to help others gain a better understanding of the topic.
-In his spare time he likes to travel, golf, read, hike, and go crabbing on his family’s boat.
+In his spare time he likes to travel, hike, cheering for his favorite sports teams, and go crabbing on his family’s boat.

 Academic Achievement Center